webcrumbs-community/webcrumbs/core/experiment-5/README.md

 [x] Hydrated on the client using Webpack

 # Next steps
+- Write documentation on how to build plugins. @Julia
+- Experiment with new plugins. @Adi
 - Experiment with dependencies so that the host do not need to know about the plugin.
 - Experiment with communication back and forth between the admin and the plugin.
 - Experiment with plugins in other JavaScript frameworks.